ajiteshgogoi/touchbase/src/content/blog/identifying-toxic-relationships.md

 ### 2. Understand Your Worth

-Remind yourself that you deserve to be treated with respect, kindness, and compassion.
+Remind yourself that you deserve to be treated with respect, kindness and compassion.
 Your worth is not determined by the opinions or actions of others.

 ### 3. Set Boundaries